lefosg/fido2-server-client/README.md

 }
 ```

 Next step is to send the PK created above back to the server for validation.
-We make a call to 'http://localhost:3000/webauthn/register/storeCredentials', where the server gets the **PublicKeyCredential** and runs **verifyStoreCredentialsRequest** on it.
+We make a POST request to 'http://localhost:3000/webauthn/register/storeCredentials', where the server gets the **PublicKeyCredential** and runs **verifyStoreCredentialsRequest** on it.

 Finally the server responds with a status code of true/false to flag the successful storage of the public key credential in the database